-The overall harvest and value of the 2019 UCI commercial salmon fishery was below average but an improvement over the 2018 season.
-The 2019 harvest of approximately 2.09 million salmon was 35% less than the 2009-2018 average annual harvest of 3.21 million fish (Appendix B6).
-Although all 5 species of Pacific salmon are present in UCI, sockeye salmon are the most valuable, accounting for nearly 92% of the total value during the past 20 years.
-The estimated exvessel value of the 2019 harvest of all salmon species of approximately \$18 million was 38% less than the 2009-2018 average annual exvessel value of \$29.4 million.
-All species-specific exvessel values were below average in 2019, except for pink salmon where the 2019 exvessel value of \$45.7 thousand was 19% above the previous 10 odd-year average of \$38.2 thousand (Appendix B7).
+The overall harvest and value of the 2019 UCI commercial salmon fishery was below the 2009-2018 average but did show an increase over the 2018 season.
+The 2019 harvest of approximately

+2.09 million salmon was 35% less than the 2009-2018 average annual harvest of 3.21 million fish (Appendices A9 and B6).
+Although all 5 species of Pacific salmon found in Alaska are present in UCI, sockeye salmon are the most valuable, accounting for nearly 92% of the total exvessel value during the past 20 years.
+The 2019 estimated exvessel value for all commercially harvested salmon species was approximately \$18 million and 38% less than the 2009-2018 average annual exvessel value of \$29.4 million.
+All species-specific exvessel values were below average in 2019, except for pink salmon.
+The 2019 pink salmon exvessel value of \$45.7,000 was 19% above the 2009-2018 odd-year average of \$38.2,000 (Appendix B7).

-Currently, there are 7 sockeye salmon systems with escapement and/or inriver goals that are monitored in UCI (Table 1; Appendices A2 and B10).
+Currently, there are 7 sockeye salmon systems monitored in UCI (Figure 1) with escapement goals, inriver goals, or both (Table 1; Appendices A2 and B10).
 In 2019, 2 of 7 sockeye salmon assessment counts fell within established goal ranges, 3 exceeded goal ranges, 1 stream failed to reach its goal range, and 1 was not determined.
-After the 2019 harvest of sockeye salmon above the sonar site is accounted for in the Kenai River, the escapement in this drainage will almost certainly exceed the sustainable escapement goal (SEG) for this system; the 2019 inriver goal was widely exceeded.
-This year marked the 11th year where sockeye salmon escapement in the Susitna River (Figure 1) drainage was monitored at 2 individual lakes in the Yentna River (Chelatna and Judd Lakes) and at 1 drainage in the mainstem Susitna River (Larson Lake).
-These lakes are the major producers of sockeye salmon in the Susitna River watershed.
-Sockeye salmon escapement was also monitored at Fish Creek, which drains Big Lake, and in 1 drainage of the Central District at Packers Lake on Kalgin Island.
+After the 2019 harvest of sockeye salmon above the sonar site is accounted for in the Kenai River, the escapement in this drainage will probably exceed the sustainable escapement goal (SEG) for this system; the 2019 inriver goal was widely exceeded.
+This year marked the 11th year where sockeye salmon escapement in the Susitna River (Figure 1) drainage was monitored at Chelatna and Judd Lakes (in the Yentna River) and at Larson Lake in the mainstem Susitna River.
+These lakes are the primary producers of sockeye salmon in the Susitna River watershed.
+Sockeye salmon escapement was also monitored at Fish Creek, which drains Big Lake, and Packers Lake on Kalgin Island of the Central District.

-The Upper Subdistrict of the Central District contains the East Side Setnet (ESSN) Fishery (Figure 3), which is the most highly regulated fishery in UCI.
-The Kasilof, Kenai, and East Foreland sections set gillnet fisheries (collectively the ESSN fishery) primarily target sockeye salmon, but Chinook and coho salmon are also harvested.
-In 2019, during the month of July, the Kasilof Section set gillnet fishery was open on 13 different days, the Kenai section was open 11 days, and the East Foreland Section was open 9 days.
-The Kenai and East Foreland sections season opens 1 week later by regulation so that fewer days in July are available for these sections of the ESSN fishery.
-These ESSN openings in July varied in the number of hours open, and the legal area open due to restrictions of the Kenai River Late-Run King Salmon Management Plan (KRLKSMP).
-In August 2019, openings to the ESSN fishery only occurred on August 1, and the fishery was entirely closed for the remainder of the season due to low Chinook salmon abundance in the Kenai River.
-Outside of the Kasilof River Special Harvest Area (KRSHA), an average of 5 days have been used in the ESSN fishery of the 15 total days available in August during the past decade.
+The Upper Subdistrict of the Central District contains the East Side Setnet (ESSN) fishery (Figure 3), the most highly regulated fishery in UCI.
+The ESSN fishery includes the Kasilof, Kenai, and East Foreland sections and primarily harvests sockeye salmon, although Chinook, coho, pink, and chum salmon are also harvested.
+In July 2019, the Kasilof Section set gillnet fishery was open 13 days, the Kenai Section was open 11 days, and the East Foreland Section was open 9 days (Figure 7).
+The Kenai and East Foreland sections' season opens 1 week later than the other sections by regulation, which results in fewer days being available for these sections of the ESSN fishery to fish in July.
+The ESSN openings in July varied in the number of hours open and the legal area open due to restrictions required by the Kenai River Late-Run King Salmon Management Plan (KRLKSMP).
+In August 2019, openings in the ESSN fishery occurred on August 2 and August 3.
+The fishery was closed for the remainder of the season due to low Chinook salmon abundance in the Kenai River.
+Excluding the Kasilof River Special Harvest Area (KRSHA), the ESSN fishery has fished an average of 4 out of 15 total days available in August in the last decade.
 In 2019, no fishery openings in the KRSHA occurred.
-The above comparisons for the number days used in 2019 for the ESSN fishery do not include any information on the hours used per day and area open, or any gear restrictions that may have been implemented.